Katelyn Dennis, Executive Director

 Most recently Katelyn served as Executive Director to Nurture & Nature Children’s Center in Newfields for almost five years, where she was introduced to the non-profit sector.
 Before her years in early childhood, Katelyn worked as a Corporate trainer for an advertising company.
 After five years as a trainer, she yearned to go back to her education roots and has truly found her passion in leading early childhood organizations.

-Katelyn resides in Southern Maine with her husband Larry, step son Louden and her two girls Klaira & Everly.
+Katelyn resides on the seacoast with her husband Larry, step son Louden and her two girls Klaira & Everly.
 As the Executive Director of Great Bay Kids’ Company and also a parent, Katelyn is professionally and personally committed to the schools Agency and mission.
 Katelyn, Klaira & Everly are delighted to be a part of the Great Bay Kids’ family and team.”Great Bay Kids’ Company is like no other, it is truly an inspiring place to be!”

 Audra attended Endicott College in Beverly, Massachusetts to major in Psychology with a concentration in Early Childhood and Elementary Education.
 While at Endicott Audra completed internships in first, second and sixth grade as well as pre-kindergarten and kindergarten programs.

 Audra started as the Lead Toddler Teacher here at Great Bay Kids’ Company in September of 1998.
 She knew that the children and families come first at Great Bay Kids’ Company.
 In 1999, Audra took on the role as Program Director of the Newmarket Center.
 In 2004, Audra left Great Bay Kids’ Company to continue her education and to start a family of her own.